Eshlyn greets you

 Silence fell, thick as fog.

-“Well, I guess we'll have to find out while we're there,” Eshlyn said, barely above a whisper.
+“Well, I guess we'll have to find out while we're there,” Eshlyn said with a shrug.

 “What?”
-Selene asked, eyes flicking toward me like I’d just let something slip.
-“It’s a summons, not an invitation.
-And recognition from the queen is not something to pass up on.”
+Selene’s eyes flicked toward me as if I’d just let something slip.
+“It’s a summons, not an invitation, and recognition from the queen is not something to pass up on.”

-“We’re expected to act like professionals,” Eshlyn said.
+“We’re expected to act like professionals,” Eshlyn said, voice easy.
 “They won’t doubt us if we don’t give them a reason to.
-So just… be mindful.”
-Her eyes flicked to me, not cold, just watchful.
+So just… Be mindful.”

 “Formal attire, no doubt,” Eshlyn responded casually.